BonsaiDen/JavaScript-Garden/doc/forin.md

         }
     }

-This version is the **correct** one, it will *only* print `moo`.
-If you don't use `hasOwnProperty`, your code is prone to errors when the native prototypes have been extended.
+This version is the only correct one, it will **only** print out `moo`.
+If you don't use  `hasOwnProperty`, your code is prone to errors when the native prototypes - for example `Object.prototype` have been extended.

-For example the `Prototype.js` JavaScript Framework **does** do extend the prototypes of built in objects.
-So if your code ever ends up on a page which includes it (Hint: Ruby on Rails defaults to Prototype.js) and you're not using `hasOwnProperty`, all hell will break loose.
+One widely used Framework which does this, is **Prototype.js**.
+If your code ever ends up on a site which includes that Framework, and it does **not** use `hasOwnProperty`, it is basically **guaranteed** to break.

+#### Best Practices
-**Best Practice:** Always use `hasOwnProperty` never make any assumptions on the built in prototypes being extended or not.
+Always use `hasOwnProperty`.
+Never make any assumptions on the built in prototypes being extended or not.